Coinductive proof search for polarized logic with applications to full intuitionistic propositional logic: Final remarks

-In preparation of Section~\ref{sec:appendix-terminationofF}, we even show the following more general statement: \begin{lemma} Every direct corecursive call in the definition of $\solfunction\jay$ to some $\solfunction{\jay'}$ for neither $\jay$ nor $\jay'$ R-stable sequents lowers the \emph{weight} of the logical sequent. \end{lemma} \begin{proof} We have to show the following inequalities:
+\begin{lemma} Every direct corecursive call in the definition of $\solfunction\jay$ to some $\solfunction{\jay'}$ which is not an argument to $\coretsymb$ lowers the \emph{weight} of the logical sequent. \end{lemma} \begin{proof} We distinguish two cases: (1) neither $\jay$ nor $\jay'$ are R-stable sequents and (2) otherwise.
+We have to show the following inequalities for (1):